stonehenge0/Open_Sourcerers/contributions.md

-An overview of who did what during the project.
+An overview of who has contributed what parts during the project.

 **Emma:**
 - `data/GiveWell_webscraped_extracted.py`  (previously called "get_grant_data")